remla25-team12/operation/docs/continuous-experimentation.md

 ## Decision Process
-We compare the total clicks and found that the new version with the linkedin icon encourages user to make more clicks to individual profiles.
+We compare the total clicks and can only conclude if number of total clicks in V1 is 20% higher than V2.
+However, in our result, although V2, whcih is version 0.5.12 in this case, has a higher total click, it is not statistically significant enough for us to draw the conclusion.
+Thus, we cannot reject the null hypothesis.

 ## Conclusion
-According to our statistics, we can conclude that the feature we introduced, which is having an linkedin icon when user hover over individual card in our people's page, leads to more user clicking to access member's linkedin profile.
+According to our statistics, we can conclude that the feature we introduced, which is having an linkedin icon when user hover over individual card in our people's page does not lead to more user clicking to access member's linkedin profile.